phoenixaam/SalesForceGame/README.md

 # SalesForceGame
-# The buttle between two units.
+# The battle between two units.
 # Every unit has own life (healthPoint) and strength (damageMin, damageMax).
 # We should simulate random battles and define the winner.